kunal-kushwaha/DSA-Bootcamp-Java/lectures/14-recursion/Readme.md

 ```

 #### Why Recursion?
- * It helps us in solving bigger/complex problems in a simple menner.
+ * It helps us in solving bigger/complex problems in a simple manner.
  * You can convert recursion solutions into iteration & vice versa (First solve the complex problem using recursion then convert it into iteration to get a more optimized answer )
- * Space complexity is not constent because of recursive calls.
+ * Space complexity is not constant because of recursive calls.

 What things we need to keep in mind while using recursion?
 That is the **Base condition**.

 **But what actually base condition is? in recursion.**
 The condition where our recurtion will stop making new calls is called base condition.
 If you are not giving any base condition to the recursive funtion you will get the error.
-That is why base conditions are importent.
+That is why base conditions are important.

 ![image](fn%20calling%20without%20base%20condition.jpg)